bfi-prog-notes/bfi-prog-notes.github.io/_posts/2021-10-31-body-and-soul.md

+---
+layout: post
+title: Body and Soul
+published: true
+date: 2021-10-31
+readtime: true
+categories: ['SILENT CINEMA']
+tags: [Drama]
+metadata: 'USA 1925, 102 mins<br> Director: Oscar Micheaux'
+pdf: '2021-10-31-body-and-soul.pdf'
+---

-_+ intro by Kevin Le Gendre, author, broadcaster and deputy editor of _Echoes _magazine._
+_+ intro by Kevin Le Gendre, author, broadcaster and deputy editor of_ Echoes _magazine._

 _Body and Soul_, made for a segregated Black audience, is a key work of pioneering African American filmmaker Oscar Micheaux, although it’s perhaps more famous for being the film debut of Paul Robeson (and it’s quite a debut).
 Robeson plays Rev Isaiah T Jenkins, a scheming convict impersonating a minister who mesmerises and attempts to swindle his congregation, and Robeson also plays his alter ego, Isaiah’s long-lost twin brother Sylvester.
 The unusual structure explores the use of memory and dreams in dealing with violence and immorality.<br>
 **Bryony Dixon, BFI Silent Film Curator, bfi.org.uk**

 **Neil Brand on ‘Body and Soul’**<br>